-- · Log into myuhc.com. - Select "Find a Doctor" to find doctors and facilities in your network by name, specialty, facility or condition.
-(Note: UnitedHealth Premium Tier 1 will be shown on the right side of the provider option.) - Choose a facility marked 'Freestanding Facility' in the Additional Information section of the search results. - You can also call the phone number on the back of your ID card for more details.
+- Log into myuhc.com. - Select "Find a Doctor" to find doctors and facilities in your network by name, specialty, facility or condition.
+(Note: Premium Providers will have a "star" by their name.) - Choose a facility marked 'Freestanding Facility' in the Additional Information section of the search results. - You can also call the phone number on the back of your ID card for more details.